Kingston Royals Swimming Club

 - Occasionally meets will operate a withdrawal system whereby you will be down to swim unless you notify them otherwise.
 London Regional Championships always operate a withdrawal procedure

 - If you decide not to swim you must let the Coach who is attending the event know.
 This should be done as early as possible and is very important as they will not waste time looking for you/trying to contact you on the day.
-Additionallly, if a withdrawal system is in place, the event organisers will have you assigned to a race unless they hear otherwise
+In addition, if a withdrawal system is in place, the event organisers will have you assigned to a heat and lane unless they hear otherwise

 - If you decide to go home before the end of a meet it is very important to let the Coach/Team Manager know so they can withdraw you from any races you are down to swim later in the day